1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

-Furthermore, $G_{A}$ spent 27\%, 32\%, 34\% and 37\% less time on Q6/Q13/Q14/Q16, respectively.
-Both $G_{A}$ and $G_{B}$ had good accuracy (74.24\% average accuracy for $G_{A}$ versus 72.73\% for GB) on ten questions (Q2/Q3/Q4/Q7/Q8/Q9/Q10/Q11/Q12/Q15), but $G_{A}$ spent on average 32.41\% less time than GB, especially on Q11 and Q12, $G_{A}$ were 51.09\% faster.
-For example, through the task completion videos, we observed that P7 in $G_{B}$ learned the answer to Q12 by reading the definition of \textit{Deque.add()} and \textit{Deque.offer()} in different searching results from the API-KG tool, while P1 in $G_{A}$ directly acquired the answer through the \textit{function-similar} and \textit{behavior-difference} relations between the two APIs given by our tool.
-It reveals that the semantic knowledge generated by our fused KG can help developers to solve the different questions that cannot be solved by API-KG or Task-KG independently.
+Both $G_{A}$ and $G_{B}$ had higher accuracy (78.24\% average accuracy for $G_{A}$ vs. 71.62\% for GB) on eighteen questions (Q2/Q3/Q4/Q8-Q11/Q13-Q17/Q21/Q22/Q23/Q27/Q30), but $G_{A}$ spent on average 42.67\% less time than GB, especially on Q11 and Q12, $G_{A}$ was 51.09\% faster.
+For example, through the task completion videos, we observed that P7 in $G_{B}$ learned the answer to Q27 by reading the definition of \textit{Deque.add()} and \textit{Deque.offer()} in different search results given by the API-KG tool, while P1 in $G_{A}$ directly acquired the answer through the \textit{function-similar} and \textit{behavior-difference} relations between the two APIs given by our tool.
+It reveals that the semantic knowledge generated by our fused KG can help to solve the questions that cannot be solved by API-KG or Task-KG independently.

 Both $G_A$ and $G_B$ had low accuracy on Q1 and Q5 (41.67\% for $G_A$ and 33.33\% for $G_B$).
 For Q1, we observed that P7 in $G_{B}$ got the task ``how to use remove() in the list'' from the Task-KG tool, but he did not get a cue for overriding \textit{equals()}.
-After some investigation, P3 in $G_{A}$ noticed the logical-constraint between \textit{remove()} and \textit{equals()} recommended by our tool, but she run out of time to submit the answer.
+After some investigation, P3 in $G_{A}$ noticed the logical-constraint between \textit{remove()} and \textit{equals()} recommended by our tool, but she ran out of time to submit the answer.
 For Q5, P5 in $G_{A}$ learned three ways to iterate entry in Map with our tool, i.e., by using \textit{Iterator}, by using \textit{foreach}, and by using Lambda Expression.
 At this time, because our tool currently does not extract efficiency-comparison between the three ways to accomplish the task.
 P5 randomly copied one of the ways as the answer without carefully examining the differences between the three ways, which was an incorrect answer to Q5.
 P7 in $G_{B}$ only got one way from the Task-KG tool, which was incorrect.